Eastern Montana Ranches History

 The eastern part of Montana is often ignored when it comes to someone looking to purchase a ranch.
 Those that are looking for a Montana ranch are shortchanging themselves if they don’t make a trip and look at some Eastern Montana ranches.
-Eastern Montana ranches and Eastern Montana land can be beautiful, less expensive and offers ample hunting opportunities and is good cattle land.
+Eastern Montana ranches and Eastern Montana land can be beautiful, less expensive, and offers ample hunting opportunities and is good cattle land.
 Venture West Ranches loves showing Eastern Montana ranches and would love to help you find one that suits your needs.

 First of all, let’s define Eastern Montana.
 Some view it as anything east of Billings is Eastern Montana.
 Others will say anything east of the Continental Divide and some will say Eastern Montana starts a ways east of Billings.
 I’ll let you pick your own definition.